kokhouser/kokhouser.github.io/index.md

 ###1.
 As a professional hub:
 In the forseeable future, I hope to have most of the projects I'm proud of shown off on this site through a code portfolio of sorts.
 In the meantime, there's a handy link to my GitHub page on the top right of this page.

 Furthermore, I plan to also blog more about the technical aspects of the things I do.
-This is so I can keep a log detailing my exploration of new technologies, as well as to hopefully provide tutorials that may one day help others.
+This is so I can keep a log detailing my exploration of my first love - technology, as well as to hopefully provide tutorials that may one day help others.

 ###2.
 As a personal hub:
-I'll be migrating my personal blog onto this site as well.
+I'll be migrating my personal blog ("Bleargh" on the navbar) onto this site as well.
 Whether or not I end up sticking to a consistent posting schedule is still up for speculation. :)

 ## What Now?